Irish PM Leo Varadkar Announces Shock Resignation

-Dublin, Ireland: Leo Varadkar on Wednesday announced that he was stepping down as Ireland's prime minister and leader of the Fine Gael party in the governing coalition, citing "personal and political" reasons.
+(MENAFN- Jordan Times) DUBLIN - Leo Varadkar on Wednesday announced that he was stepping down as Ireland's prime minister and leader of the Fine Gael Party in the governing coalition, citing“personal and political” reasons.

 “After seven years in office, I am no longer the best person for that job,” he said.